Mediterranean and Middle East theatre of World War II: Balkans

-Beginning on 6 April, in the ensuing Battle of Greece the Germans had been temporarily held at the border by the Greeks.
+German troops invaded Greece from Bulgaria, creating a second front.
+Greece received a small reinforcement from British, Australian and New Zealand forces in anticipation of the German attack.
+While the Italians had launched a second spring offensive in Albania forcing the Greeks to retreat back to mainland Greece.
+The Greek army found itself outnumbered in its effort to defend against both German and Italian forces.
+As a result, the Metaxas defensive line did not receive adequate troop reinforcements and was quickly overrun by the Germans, who then outflanked the Greek forces at the Albanian border, forcing their surrender.
+British, Australian and New Zealand forces were overwhelmed and forced to retreat, with the ultimate goal of evacuation.

 After moving through south-eastern Yugoslavia, the Germans had been able to turn the Allied flank, cutting off Greek units in the east of the country.
 Greek forces in central Macedonia were isolated from the Commonwealth forces moving up in an attempt stabilise the front, with the Germans then falling on the rear of the main Greek army facing the Italians in Macedonia.
 The German advance into Greece was made easier because the bulk of the Greek Army was engaged fighting the Italians on the Albanian front in the north of the country.

 The Greeks were forced to capitulate, ending resistance on the mainland by the end of the month.
 Abandoning most of its equipment, the Commonwealth force retreated to the island of Crete.
 From 20 May, the Germans attacked the island by using paratroops to secure an air bridgehead despite suffering heavy casualties.
 They then flew in more troops and were able to capture the rest of the island by 1 June.
 With their victory in the Battle of Crete the Germans had secured their southern flank and turned their attention towards the Soviet Union.